realzjc/HealthMate/README.md

 ## ✨ Features

-* **Multi-Agent Architecture:** A central `HealthManager` intelligently routes your requests to specialized agents:
+* **Multi-Agent Architecture:**
+    A central `HealthManager` intelligently routes your requests to specialized agents:
     * 🏋️ **Fitness Agent:** Provides workout advice, exercise demonstrations (using real videos!), and helps create fitness plans.
     * 🍎 **Nutrition Agent:** Offers dietary guidance, finds healthy recipes based on your preferences (scraping from the web!), and breaks down nutritional info.
     * 🧠 **Mental Care Agent:** Supports emotional well-being, suggests calming music (from YouTube!), and provides guidance on stress management and sleep.
-* **Interactive UI:** Built with [Chainlit](https://chainlit.io/) for a seamless and engaging chat experience, including custom UI elements for recipes and exercise videos.
+* **Interactive UI:**
+    Built with [Chainlit](https://chainlit.io/) for a seamless and engaging chat experience, including custom UI elements for recipes and exercise videos.
+* **Personalization:**
-* **Personalization:** Remembers user profile details (age, gender, height, weight) using a local SQLite database via the `UserProfileQueryPlugin` to tailor advice (where applicable).
+    Remembers user profile details (age, gender, height, weight) using a local SQLite database via the `UserProfileQueryPlugin` to tailor advice.
-* **External Tool Integration:** Leverages Semantic Kernel plugins to:
+* **External Tool Integration:**
+    Leverages Semantic Kernel plugins to:
     * Scrape websites for fitness videos (`FitnessPlugin` using Playwright).
     * Search and extract recipes (`NutritionPlugin` using Playwright).
     * Find relevant music on YouTube (`MentalCarePlugin` using Pytube).
     * Send email summaries or confirmations (`SmtpPlugin` using Gmail).
     <!-- * *(Optional: Add ICS Calendar generation if implemented)* -->
-* **Azure Powered:** Utilizes Azure OpenAI (GPT-4o, GPT-4o-mini) and Azure AI Agents for robust AI capabilities and agent orchestration.
+* **Azure Powered:**
+    Utilizes Azure OpenAI and Azure AI Agents for robust AI capabilities and agent orchestration.
-* **RAG-Powered Responses:** Each agent is enhanced with **retrieval-augmented generation (RAG)** using the **Knowledge feature** in Azure AI Foundry's Agent Service — enabling more accurate, grounded, and domain-specific answers.
+* **RAG-Powered Responses:**
+    Each agent is enhanced with **retrieval-augmented generation (RAG)** using the **Knowledge feature** in Azure AI Foundry's Agent Service — enabling more accurate, grounded, and domain-specific answers.

 ---